wds4/tribal-tapestry/essays/bookJustification/hypotheses/tribalTapestry.md

 The formation of tribes requires rejection of The Other.

 ## 3. [The Tribal Narrative Fiction]()
-Tribes are defined by tribal narratives, and distinguished by the Narrative Fiction.
+Tribes are defined by the tribal narrative, and in particular by the Narrative Fiction.

 ## 4. [Tribal Superposition]()
 Tribal narratives, and therefore tribes themselves, layer on top of one another in the same way that languages do.